sgillespie/adhoc-continuous-integration/docs/adhoc-continuous-integration.md

 While we have a good start, we are by no means done.
 In order to create a complete CI system, we need to make several improvements.

-**Web Service:** We need a web service in order to trigger jobs from a VCS hook.
+**Web Service:** We need a web service in order to trigger jobs from a VCS hooks.
 A ReST service is the preferred way to achieve this.
 We should also provide a web interface.

 **Build Definition**: We need a way to configure several build jobs.
 I prefer these definitions to be stored in VCS along with the source code.
 The YAML